Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing

 - Middle-ear infection in which a deep infection's discharge can result in otitis externa;

 - Allergic reaction or irritation due to sweat, hair cleaning products, ear plugs, and ear medications; and

 - Seborrhoeic dermatitis affecting the ears, causing them to become inflamed and irritated.

 Otitis externa can also be triggered by the following factors:

 - Too much moisture: Excessive liquid in the ear canal makes one more susceptible to developing an infection since moisture provides a hospitable environment for bacterial and fungal growth.
-The risk of having excessive moisture in the ear can increase when sweating, swimming in dirty water, or from being exposed to humid surroundings.
+The risk of having excessive moisture in the ear can increase when sweating, swimming in dirty water or being exposed to humid surroundings.